 In December 2023, FASB issued ASU 2023-09, Improvements to Income Tax Disclosures, which enhance the annual disclosure requirements regarding the tax rate reconciliation and incomes taxes paid information.
 This update is effective for our fiscal year ending December 31, 2025, and maybe adopted on a prospective or retrospective basis.
 Early adoption is permitted.
-We are currently assessing the impact of adopting this guidance but does not expect to have a significant impact to our financial statements and disclosures.
+We are currently assessing the impact of adopting this guidance but do not expect it to have a significant impact to our financial statements and disclosures.